Prag8855/aab/content/guides/english-speaking-psychotherapists-berlin.md

 Psychiatrists solve mental health problems with medical treatments.
 They are **doctors who studied medicine**.[^1]

 They can diagnose mental health problems, prescribe medication and give therapy.
+They can also give therapy if they took therapy training.
 Many accept [public health insurance](/glossary/gesetzliche%20Krankenversicherung).

 **[English-speaking psychiatrists in Berlin ➞](/guides/english-speaking-psychiatrists-berlin)**